Kindcard, Inc. Receives DTC Eligibility Approval

-BOCA RATON, FLORIDA, USA, October 11, 2023 /EINPresswire / -- Kindcard, Inc. (OTC Markets: KCRD) (“Kindcard” and the“Company”), an innovative FinTech and PayTech company which provides alternative“Closed-Loop” payment solutions to consumers and businesses across a wide array of verticals through its wholly owned operating subsidiaries, Deb, Inc. and Tendercard, Inc., is pleased to announce that the Company's common shares are now eligible for electronic clearing and settlement through the Depository Trust Company (“DTC”) in the United States.
+(MENAFN- GlobeNewsWire - Nasdaq) BOCA RATON, Fla., Oct.
+16, 2023 (GLOBE NEWSWIRE) -- via 500NewsWire – Kindcard, Inc. (OTC Markets: KCRD) (“Kindcard” and the“Company” ), an innovative FinTech and PayTech company which provides alternative“Closed-Loop” payment solutions to consumers and businesses across a wide array of verticals through its wholly owned operating subsidiaries, Deb, Inc. and Tendercard, Inc., is pleased to announce that the Company's common shares are now eligible for electronic clearing and settlement through the Depository Trust Company (“DTC”) in the United States.
 DTC is a subsidiary of the Depository Trust & Clearing Corp., which manages the electronic clearing and settlement of publicly traded companies in the U.S. DTC eligibility incorporates an electronic method of clearing securities that accelerates the receipt of stock and cash, reduces costs, and allows the stock to be traded over a much wider selection of brokerage firms by meeting their clearing and settlement requirements.

 “We are pleased to receive DTC eligibility which will simplify the electronic settlement for U.S. based investors and enhance the ability of these investors to participate in our Company's growth.”, said Michael Rosen, CEO of Kindcard.
 Mr. Rosen continued,“Today's announcement is an important milestone towards broadening our market presence across the U.S. in our ongoing efforts to introduce our Company to a broader audience of potential investors.
 DTC eligibility should also help increase the liquidity of our stock and expand our presence in the U.S. capital markets.
 Our common shares are now more accessible to retail and institutional investors in one of the largest capital markets in the world.”